 From the time I was five years old, I never questioned that if I put in the hard work and effort, I could do anything I wanted.
 It makes complete sense that I landed in IT so many years later and am still inspired by her as she continues to be a leader and volunteer in accreditation of college computing programs, teach and mentor.

-What is your go-to tech info source?
+What would you recommend that advisors keep up with and/or follow on Twitter for tech information?
 My favorite newsletters for advisors to keep up on tech information are those in publications written specifically for financial advisors as the audience, so it’s relevant to their work and there’s no assumed knowledge of technical jargon or expertise.

 What’s your favorite app for your job?
 Twitter is my go-to app first thing in the morning and periodically, as I have time in the day.